 You can make an appointment with your doctor to get altitude sickness medication which can be taken as a preventative measure and the team will carry emergency oxygen should you need to be evacuated.
 The trip price includes helicopter evacuation coverage in case you need to descend urgently to safety.

-Once the trip is confirmed, all payments become non-refundable.
-This is why we require all guests to purchase travel insurance that covers unforeseen circumstances which would prevent them from traveling.
+Payments are non-refundable, this is why we require all guests to purchase travel insurance that covers unforeseen circumstances which would prevent them from traveling.

 We care deeply about the wellbeing of our guests and our trip follows all local regulations.
 We require our guests to be fully vaccinated to join the tour so that we ensure the safety of everyone on the trip.

 A Kilimanjaro climb is uniquely designed for social distancing and isolation as it guarantee that you will only be interacting with the other guests in your group and with the guides and porters always in an open space